wde0924/stilt/tutorials/wbb.md

 which contains

-1. `emissions.rds` - 0.002deg hourly emissions inventory
+1. `emissions.rds` - 0.002 deg hourly emissions inventory
 1. `met/` - meteorological data files
 1. `tutorial.r` - a simple script to combine footprints with the emissions inventory and plot a timeseries of the concentrations